Crockpot Split Pea Soup with Ham

 6. Serve

-Ladle the soup into bowls and garnish with fresh parsley if desired.
+Ladle the soup into bowls and serve hot.
+Garnish with a little chopped parsley or black pepper on top if you’d like.

 Leftovers & Storage